Books reviewed by Danielle McClellan at BookBrowse.

 Danielle McClellan

-Danielle McClellan has been a bookseller, a managing editor of two small presses, and a senior editor for the University of California, Irvine, School of Humanities.
-She is currently the managing editor of the academic journal Law & Society Review and also runs a small academic editorial business.
-She divides her time between Granada, Spain, and the US Pacific Northwest.
+Danielle McClellan has been a bookseller, managing editor of two small presses, senior editor at the University of California, Irvine, and managing editor of the academic journal Law & Society Review.
+She continues to write and edit and divides her time between Granada, Spain, and the US Pacific Northwest.
 Danielle loves connecting readers with good books and will always be a bookseller at heart.
-She reads widely and reviews literary fiction, literature in translation, poetry and essays, mysteries, and food writing.
+She reads widely and reviews literary fiction, literature in translation, poetry and essays, and food writing.

 Books reviewed by Danielle McClellan